cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/user-management.md

 You can configure the account lock in the Cloudify Manager either:

-* Before you start to use the Cloudify Manager - [Before you install]{{< relref "/install_maintain/installation/installing-manager.md#installing-cloudify-manager" >}} the Cloudify Manager or [soon after you install]{{< relref "/install_maintain/installation/installing-manager.md#configuring-the-manager-settings" >}} the Cloudify Manager, you can set the account lock settings in the config.yaml file.
+* Before you start to use the Cloudify Manager - [Before you install]{{< relref "/install_maintain/installation/installing-manager.md#installing-cloudify-manager" >}} the Cloudify Manager or [after you install]{{< relref "/install_maintain/installation/installing-manager.md#configuring-the-manager-settings" >}} the Cloudify Manager, you can set the account lock settings in the config.yaml file.
 After you install or configure the Cloudify Manager, the account lock is enforced.

 * After you start to use the Cloudify Manager - Edit the account lock settings in the rest service configuration file at `/opt/manager/rest-security.conf`.
 To enforce the account lock, restart the Cloudify rest service: `systemctl restart cloudify-restservice`